quantumlib/Stim/glue/stimflow/doc/api.md

     Non-demolition measurement is treated a bit unusually in that it is the result that is flipped instead of the input qubit.
 The input qubit is depolarized.

+    Args:
+        single_qubit_only: Defaults to False.
+When False, two qubit gates apply two qubit depolarizing noise (DEPOLARIZE2).
+When True, they instead apply single qubit depolarizing noise (DEPOLARIZE1).
+        allow_multiple_uses_of_a_qubit_in_one_tick: Defaults to False.
+When False, an error will be raised if attempting to add noise to a circuit that operates on a qubit multiple times between TICK operations.
+When set to True, no error is raised.
     """
 ```